maryamkolyaei/LLM-Pretraining-Data-Pipeline/README.md

 - file paths

-📊 Metrics & Inspectability: The pipeline logs key performance metrics and intermediate outputs, enabling quick inspection, reproducibility, and debugging,
+📊 <span style="color:red">Metrics & Inspectability:</span> The pipeline logs key performance metrics and intermediate outputs, enabling quick inspection, reproducibility, and debugging,
 - plots and tables are provided.
 - **How to run:** after running the full pipeline: python run_pipeline.py,  generate all plots and metrics summaries by using plots_charts.py